Ernst Florian Winter: Diplomatic career

 Between 1968 and 1970, Winter was director of social science at UNESCO in Paris.
 At the same time, he was chief negotiator between the U.S. and the People's Republic of China.
 Winter was member of the UN commission of the United States for the development of China strategies between 1970 and 1972.
 In January 1970 Henry Kissinger sent him to ask Chinese-Canadian academic and political activist Paul Lin to relay a confidential message to Zhou Enlai conveying Kissinger’s desire to meet Chinese leaders in view of a visit by President Nixon to China.
 In January 1972, he was the first American invited by Chinese prime minister Zhou Enlai to a two-month stay at the institute for foreign politics in China.
 In 1974, as part of UNEP-FAO, Winter was chairman of the first mission of the UN agency in China.
 In the following year, he led the China Mission of UNEP-WHO.

 Personal engagement

 Agriculture in Kosovo

 Starting in the 1990s, Winter cultivated an organic self-sustaining area in the Defereggental in eastern Tyrol.
-He participated in an environment program of the United Nations called "Agriculture in Kosovo"; as part of that program, he taught at the University of Business and Technology in Priština.
+He participated in an environment program of the United Nations called "Agriculture in Kosovo"; as part of that program, he taught at the University of Business and Technology in Pristina.